 What is it about Slovenia that makes everyone so curious?
-Maybe it reminds us of what we always envisioned a small European country to be before it was reduced by big city life and industrialization… with green pastures surrounded by mountains and farmland and crystal clear lakes, unpolluted with wholesome and unprocessed foods in abundance.
-That’s what I thought of and the reality certainly lived up.
+Maybe it reminds us of what we always envisioned a small European country to be before it was reduced by big city life and industrialization.
+Green pastures surrounded by mountains and farmland and crystal clear lakes, unpolluted with wholesome and unprocessed foods in abundance.
+That’s what I thought of when it came to Slovenia.
+Reality certainly lived up.
 I’ve got a Slovenia itinerary for you if, like me, you only have 5 days to spend here.

 Slovenia is not generally the first location you think of when visiting the region but you’ll realize that it was a perfect choice once you have.
 Much of the country is drive-able, incredibly and naturally beautiful, generally unspoiled by corporate and commercial interests and enjoys a lower head count during Europe’s dreaded tourist season.

 This Slovenia itinerary focuses on the central and western provinces and covers many of the important points like Ljubljana, the Julian Alps, Vrisic Pass, Lake Bled, Kobarid, Vintgar Gorge, Triglav National Park etc. We missed the Postojna Caves on our 4th day as we arrived past 4pm and last entry had passed for the day.
 Try not to miss those.
 The rest of Slovenia is waiting to be discovered.
 I’m looking forward to exploring the southern and eastern provinces with all the thermal springs.
 You’ll understand why I’m in a hurry to return to Slovenia after reading this.

 Day 1: Arrive in Ljubljana, Slovenia’s capital